 Our recent focus has been to study how rapidly changing environments induced by anthropogenic activities and practices pose threats to certain animal taxa or functional groups that play important roles in terrestrial ecosystems.

-1. Impact of agricultural land-use change on insect pollinators
+1. Impact of agricultural land-use and climate change on insect pollinators populations and communities

 3. the SCIE:NCE project (Soneva Conservation of Island Ecosystems : Nurturing Collaborative Endeavours)